|

 17 November 2004 |

-of President Kumaratunge's Government
+The Three Faces of President Kumaratunge's Government

 "'There is no point in talking to the President alone.
-We must talk to the
+We must

-Please tell the government that it must proclaim, in a single voice, its policy
+its policy.
+Please tell the government that it must proclaim, in a single voice,

-step in the peace effort.'
+facilitate the next step in the peace effort.'
+Informed sources say that this is

-message that the LTTE has sent to the government through the Norwegians...She is
+the essence of the message that the LTTE has sent to the government through the

-showing one face to the international
+Norwegians...She is showing one face to the international community and

-to the LTTE.
-At the same time
+another face to the LTTE.
+At the same time her partners in her coalition are

-showing yet another face to the
+showing yet another face to the Sri Lankans in the south."

 |